Oh boy, Alan Smithee directed a dream ensemble cast…

 An artist witnesses a double murder by mobsters.
-Their boss then dispatches his best hit man to find and kill her.
-But in time, the now love-lorn (to the point of obsession) hit man tracks her down.
+Their boss then dispatches his best hitman to find and kill her.

 Since 1968, Alan Smithee has been a pseudonym used by directors who are not happy with their finished movie and in using this name they effectively disown it.
-Smithee’s name has been used by prolific – and not so famous – director names including David Lynch for Dune (1984) and Michael Mann for Heat (1995).
-With this pseudonym used for the TV edited versions of both these movies.
+Smithee’s name has been used by prolific – and not so famous – directors names including David Lynch for Dune (1984) and Michael Mann for Heat (1995).
+There this pseudonym was used for the TV edited versions of both these movies.

-Hopper’s film’s final running time was three hours, so this completed film was edited by the film company – reportedly without Hopper’s permission – to just over an hour and a half.
-Vestron Pictures also kept Hopper’s name attached to this now shorter and edited film released in 1990, which was now named Backtrack and this the (Alan Smithee) version of the film I am reviewing today.
+Catchfire was another film in which he proudly took this dual role.
+This film’s final running time was three hours, so the completed film was edited to an hour and a half by the film company.
+This act was reported without Hopper’s permission.
+However, Vestron Pictures kept Hopper’s name attached to this now shorter and edited film released in 1990.
+This film is the (Alan Smithee) version of the film I am reviewing today.

 Backtrack tells of Anne (Jodie Foster), an artist who makes art writing challenging statements and displaying them on LED screens.
 After discussing the publicity for her upcoming exhibition, she gets a flat tyre on her journey home.
 She walks home and on her journey she witnesses a double murder by some mobsters, headed by Carelli (Joe Pesci) and his men.
 They spot her observing them and shoot, as she makes a run for it but.. luckily she gets a lift home.